numpy/numtype/CONTRIBUTING.md

 ## Development Tools

-NumType provides several development tools to help maintain code quality and consistency.
+NumType provides several development tools to help with development.

-For detailed usage of each tool, please refer to the `README.md` in the [`tool`](tool) directory.
+For detailed usage of each tool, please refer to the `README.md` in the [`tool`][tool-docs] directory or the docstrings within each tool.

 ## Commit message style